 It is likely that you will receive a Tesla P100 GPU from Google Colab.
-Here is what I received:
+Here is what we received:

 torch 1.5.0+cu101 _CudaDeviceProperties(name='Tesla P100-PCIE-16GB', major=6, minor=0, total_memory=16280MB, multi_processor_count=56)

 The GPU will allow us to accelerate training time.
-Colab is also nice in that it come preinstalled with
+Colab comes preinstalled with

 cuda.
 If you are attempting this tutorial on local, there may be additional steps to take to set up YOLOv5.